 Third, ocular dominance must be defined.
-Cells in the LGN are monocular, responding exclusively to stimulation of a single eye (Fig. 1.1).
-LGN cells project to layer 4 of V1, where they terminate in alternating stripes or patches of terminals representing a single eye (Figs. 1.1, 1.2).
-Most or, in some species, all layer 4 V1 cells are monocular.
-Cells in other layers of V1 respond best to the eye that dominates layer 4 responses at that horizontal location.
+Cells in the LGN are monocular, responding exclusively to stimulation of a single eye (Fig. 2.1).
+LGN cells project to layer 4 of V1, where they terminate in alternating stripes or patches of terminals representing a single eye (Figs. 2.1 and 2.2).
+Most or, in some species, all layer-4 V1 cells are monocular.
+Cells in other layers of V1 respond best to the eye that dominates layer-4 responses at that horizontal location.
 Thus, V1 cells can be characterized by their ocular dominance, or eye preference.
 The stripes or patches of cortex that are dominated throughout the cortical depth by a single eye are known as ocular dominance columns.

 The segregated pattern of termination of the LGN inputs to V1 arises early in development.
 Initially, LGN inputs project to layer 4 of V1 in an overlapping manner, without apparent distinction by eye represented.
-The terminal arbors of individual LGN inputs extend horizontally in layer 4 iv 1.
-Receptive Fields and Maps in the Visual Cortex.

-for distances as large as 2 mm (for comparison, a typical spacing between cortical cells is perhaps 20 μ m).
-Subsequently, beginning either prenatally or shortly after birth depending on the species, the inputs representing each eye become horizontally confined to the alternating, approximately 1/2-mm wide ocular dominance patches.
+The terminal arbors of individual LGN inputs extend horizontally in layer 4 for distances as large as 2 mm (for comparison, a typical spacing between cortical cells is perhaps 20 μ m).
+Subsequently, beginning either prenatally or shortly after birth, depending on the species, the inputs representing each eye become horizontally confined to the alternating, approximately 1/2-mm wide ocular dominance patches.